 Thoracic spondylosis, although not as common as cervical or lumbar spondylosis, is a frequent back disorder that occurs in people over the age of 50.
-Spondylosis is a blanket term used by doctors to describe general deterioration in the spine.
+“Spondylosis” is a blanket term used by physicians to describe general deterioration in the spine.
 Thoracic spondylosis, then, is degeneration of the soft tissue in the thoracic section, or mid-section, of the spine.

-As the body ages, natural chemical changes lead to dehydration of the pads of cartilage and gel that separate and cushion the vertebrae, called discs.
+As the body ages, natural chemical changes lead to dehydration of the pads of cartilage and gel that separate and cushion the vertebrae, called “discs.”
 As this process occurs, the discs become more vulnerable to the stresses placed upon them during movement.
-As a result, painful spinal injuries like herniated or bulging discs become more likely as the discs break down.
+As a result, painful spinal conditions like herniated or bulging discs become more likely as the discs break down.